sveetch/cookiecutter-bireli/README.rst

 Options
 -------

-You can define author full name, email, github username, pypi username, version start, package name and package short description.
+You can define version start, project name and project short description.

-Some of these have a default value filled from a previous value, obviously you can edit it to your own needs.

-You can pre define some options in your
+You may pre define some options in your
 `cookiecutter user configuration <https://cookiecutter.readthedocs.io/en/stable/advanced/user_config.html>`_ to avoid to input them each time you use this cookie.
 This is especially recommended for the author and username ones.